The best kind of patriotism is the one that remains unspoken. I am not a patriot, because I subscribe to the Voltarean rationale of patriotism:

 Whilst I never wrote a novel about Malta, nor indeed hardly ever set a novel in Malta, almost all of my main characters are and always were Maltese.
 And more than that: the themes that have come to besiege my writing bear the smell of Maltese soil, that sun-beaten, beautifully dry red soil of ours.

-If you refer to a previous post I wrote about my literary raison d’etre – https://justinfenech.wordpress.com/2017/01/02/the-muse-of-engagement/ – you’ll be reminded of the themes that have chosen me.
+If you refer to a previous post I wrote about my literary raison d’etre – The Muse of Engagement – you’ll be reminded of the themes that have chosen me.
 Themes of man’s worth, seeking happiness, the nature of happiness, and man’s desire to find purpose in a purpose-less, god-less universe.
 These are all, if I can shoot my arrow that far, extenuations of a society and class that finds itself uncomfortably mired somewhere in economic purgatory.

 Malta is a remarkably old country, with unchanged borders, a tiny archipelago un-altered since the dawn of human habitation – yet affluence is a frighteningly modern phenomenon.
 Around 50 years old, I would gather.
 Which is nothing for a country with a 7, 000 – year history.